OnTitansShoulder/ontitansshoulder.github.io/_posts/shared/2018-06-11-Nielsen-intern.markdown

 hasContent: true
 imgUrls: ['https://i.imgur.com/ZxuCbs2.jpg', 'https://i.imgur.com/XlfxB8Q.jpg']
 tags: life-experience work internship project
-summary: Created a CI/CD pipeline by using Jenkins to orchestrate the automated process of test, build, and deploy, which significantly saves time for software quality assurance and deployment into production.
+summary: Created a CD pipeline by using Jenkins to orchestrate the automated process of test, build, and deploy, which significantly saves time for software quality assurance and deployment into production.
 ---
-As a DevOps intern for Nielsen Engineering, I created a CI/CD pipeline solution that potentially can be used by many other teams for faster integration and delivery.
+As a DevOps intern for Nielsen Engineering, I created a CD pipeline solution that potentially can be used by many other teams for faster integration and delivery.

 I used Jenkins to orchestrate:
 * running unit tests